pengcheng620/ai-toolbox/docs/api-documentation.md

 #### POST /ai/github/pr-from-jira

 Generates a GitHub Pull Request description by combining details from a Jira ticket and the code changes in the PR.
+Enhanced with detailed file changes and commit information for more comprehensive PR descriptions.

 **请求体**:
 ```json